google/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

 ### Notify the user your app can be installed

-The best way to notify the user your app can be installed is by adding a button or other element to your user interface. **Don't show a full page interstitial or other elements that may be annoying or distracting.**
+There are many different [patterns][install-patterns-mobile] that you can use to notify the user your app can be installed and promote the installation, for example, a button in the header, an item in the navigation menu, or an item in your content feed.

 <pre class="prettyprint">
 window.addEventListener('beforeinstallprompt', (e) => {